Drew Lock: 2020

-In Week 1 against the Tennessee Titans on Monday Night Football, Lock threw for 216 yards and a touchdown during the 16–14 loss.
+During the narrow season-opening 16–14 loss to the Tennessee Titans on Monday Night Football, Lock had 216 passing yards and a touchdown.
+In the next game against the Pittsburgh Steelers, he completed one of five passes for 20 yards before leaving the eventual 26–21 road loss during the first quarter with a shoulder injury.
+Lock missed the next three games as a result.

-In Week 2, he left the game early in the first quarter with a shoulder injury against the Pittsburgh Steelers.
-Without Lock, the Broncos lost the game 26–21.

-In Week 6, Lock returned from his injury against the New England Patriots.
-He had 189 yards passing and two interceptions, but the Broncos won the game 18–12 thanks to six Brandon McManus field goals.
+During Week 6 against the New England Patriots, Lock returned from his injury and threw for 189 yards and two interceptions, but the Broncos won on the road 18–12 thanks to six Brandon McManus field goals.
 With the win, Lock became the youngest quarterback ever to defeat the Patriots at Gillette Stadium under head coach Bill Belichick, as well as the second quarterback to do so while throwing multiple interceptions (Kurt Warner also accomplished the feat in 2001).

-In Week 8 against the Chargers, he had 248 passing yards, three touchdowns, and one interception in a 31–30 comeback victory.
+In the next game against the Kansas City Chiefs, Lock had 254 passing yards and two interceptions to go along with eight rushing yards and a touchdown during the 43–16 loss.
+The following week against the Chargers, Lock completed 26-of-41 passes for 248 yards, three touchdowns, and an interception in the 31–30 comeback victory.
 The third touchdown pass was a game-winning one-yard pass to wide receiver K. J. Hamler with no time remaining.

-In Week 9 against the Atlanta Falcons, Lock threw for 313 yards, two touchdown passes, an interception and rushed for 47 yards and another touchdown in the 34–27 loss.

-In Week 10 against the Las Vegas Raiders, Lock had the worst passing performance of his career, throwing for 257 yards, one touchdown, and 4 interceptions in a 37–12 loss.

-On November 28, 2020, Lock was placed on the reserve/COVID-19 list after coming in close contact with Jeff Driskel, who tested positive for the virus.
+During a Week 9 34–27 road loss to the Atlanta Falcons, Lock recorded 313 passing yards, two touchdowns, and an interception to go along with 47 rushing yards and a touchdown.
+In the next game against the Las Vegas Raiders, he had the worst performance of his career, completing 23-of-47 passes for 257 yards, a touchdown, and four interceptions during the 37–12 road loss.
+The following week against the Miami Dolphins, Lock threw for 270 yards and an interception in the 20–13 victory.
+On November 28, Lock was placed on the reserve/COVID-19 list after coming in close contact with Jeff Driskel, who tested positive for the virus.
 Lock and the other three quarterbacks on the Broncos roster were fined by the team for violating COVID-19 protocols.
-He was activated on December 1.
+He was activated three days later.

-In Week 14 against the Carolina Panthers, he had 280 passing yards and four passing touchdowns in a 32–27 victory.

-In Week 17 against the Raiders, Lock threw for 339 yards and 2 touchdowns in a 32–31 loss.
+During Week 13 against the Chiefs, Lock threw for 151 yards, two touchdowns, and two interceptions in the 22–16 road loss.
+In the next game against the Carolina Panthers, he completed 21-of-27 passes for 280 yards and four touchdowns during the 32–27 road victory.
+Two weeks later against the Chargers, Lock had 264 passing yards and two interceptions to go along with 15 rushing yards and a touchdown in the 19–16 road loss.
+During the regular-season against the Raiders, Lock threw for 339 yards and two touchdowns in the narrow 32–31 loss.